Ancient St Giles Hill

 Anglo-Saxon artifacts found in the gardens of Palm Hall date uncertain.

 Items WINCH:ARCH 367.1 and 367.2 are cataloged as being found in the garden of Palm Hall.
-These could be the two items listed in the gazetteer as being found in Palm Hill Garden in 1944.
+These could be the two items listed in the gazetteer as being found in Palm Hill Garden in 1844.
 This might be an error, the correct date being 1894.
 The accession number suggests the find date would be earlier.

 In 1905, several graves were found when a summer awning was being put up in the garden of High House (now renamed Earlsdown).
+The graves contained goods including 2 spearheads a dagger, a ferrule, and a silver ring.

 Five Anglo-Saxon knives from St Giles Hill.